William Calder Marshall: Life

-His monument to Edward Jenner, the discoverer of vaccination was set up in the south-west corner of Trafalgar Square in 1858 and inaugurated at a ceremony presided over by Prince Albert.
-The statue, which depicted Jenner sitting in a chair in a relaxed pose, was moved to Kensington Gardens in 1862.
+His monument to Edward Jenner, the discoverer of vaccination, was set up in the south-west corner of Trafalgar Square in 1858 and inaugurated at a ceremony presided over by Prince Albert.
+The statue, which showed Jenner sitting in a chair in a relaxed pose, was moved to Kensington Gardens in 1862.

 In June 1864, Calder Marshall was commissioned to make an allegorical group representing Agriculture, one of the four representing various "skills" to be installed on the Albert Memorial.
 A model was completed within two months.
-His ideas - unlike those of the other sculptors working on the groups - received a generally positive reception from the Executive Committee overseeing the monument, and the sculpture was completed by April 1868.
+His ideas – unlike those of the other sculptors working on the groups – received a generally positive reception from the Executive Committee overseeing the monument, and the sculpture was completed by April 1868.
 It shows a female personification of Agriculture, directing the attention of farmers to the benefits of modern technology, symbolised by a steam cylinder and cog, and a retort.

 Calder Marshall was the most prolific exhibitor of statuary at the Royal Academy in the Victorian age.